-FALL 2022 ADMISSIONS DEADLINES & ENROLLMENT POLICIES: You can find a rundown of important dates regarding the beginning of classes, add/drop deadlines, breaks, finals and more, by clicking this link.
+SPRING 2022 ADMISSIONS DEADLINES & ENROLLMENT POLICIES: You can find a rundown of important dates regarding the beginning of classes, add/drop deadlines, breaks, finals and more, by clicking this link.
 This includes the deadline to add/drop/withdraw from courses.
 Be sure that you are familiar with these dates and how they impact your individual situation.

-LEARNING DURING A GLOBAL PANDEMIC: A sense of humor, patience and honesty are going to be key as we work through the semester filled with so many unknowns related to this pandemic.
+LEARNING DURING A GLOBAL PANDEMIC: A sense of humor, patience and honesty are going to be key as we work through the semester filled with potential unknowns related to this pandemic.
 The main thing that I ask is that we all come to this class with the best intentions to learn, share, and grow in our understanding of Addiction Studies.
 I imagine that there will be times when we face technical difficulties and unexpected interruptions from our work.
+It is very likely that during our drop-in times that our pets and/or children make a quick appearance, the delivery person will knock on our doors, and our neighbors will decide to test out their stereos.
 That is okay.
 We are all juggling something.
-So long as we give each other space for these incidents, do our best to create an environment where we can learn from one another, and allow for the flexibility as needed, we are going to be successful!
+So long as we give each other space for these incidents, do our best to create an environment where we can respect the confidentiality of others, open ourselves to learn from one another, and allow for the flexibility as needed, we are going to be successful!